IgorShadurin/referral-system/docs/ways/way-2-swarm-twitter.md

 It can be encrypted so that only we can decrypt it, for example.
 The address can be used to send tokens or check if a person has uploaded something to Fairdrive.
 It can be hashed, but then it will not be possible to send tokens or verify downloads.

+**Is it possible to use other social networks?**

+Yes, it's possible.
+One of the candidates is Telegram, as there is a large audience familiar with crypto-technologies.
+The viral mechanism for each social network must be built separately.

 **What resources are needed?**

 * Updating Fairdrive to a stable state so that there are no UI shortcomings.